Gearbox Basics | Material Handling Applications Requiring Precise Start and Stop Points Using an AC Induction Motor

 One type of gearbox that is not ideal for intermittent motion and precise start and stop applications is a Worm Gearbox.
 These gearboxes are an inexpensive option that works for only specific, simple applications.
 The problem with worm gears is how highly inefficient they are.
 Efficiency, 30-40%, is lost simply due to how the gears inside function.
 Worm gears cannot precisely start and stop so when your requirements include these and other factors, you should look for higher quality gearbox options.

 Higher quality gearboxes allow the gears to deliver more precise motion and starting and stopping points due to the way the gears work within it.
-The ideal types for intermittent motion and precise start and stop points include Helical style gearboxes, Bevel style gearboxes and Hypoidal style gearboxes.
+The ideal types for intermittent motion and precise start and stop points include helical-style gearboxes, Bevel style gearboxes and Hypoidal style gearboxes.
 These style gearboxes are very efficient, typically 90% or higher, making torque precise and exacting.
 These gearboxes come in configurations to meet your envelope needs, whether you need something that is inline, offset, or right angle.
 Because these style gearboxes are efficient, motor frame sizes could possibly be decreased because there is very little power loss through the gearbox which allows you to still meet the application needs.

 What happens if I don’t choose the right one?